- About us

 It is expected that all applicants will review the Academic Promotions Policy, Procedures, Guidelines and associated documents as part of their preparation.

-Please request your Tracking and Improving Community Engagement (TICE) report from the Promotions Coordinator to aid in preparation and submission of your application.
+Ensure that you have updated your academic partnership and community engagement details on the TICE database well before submitting your application, please request your Tracking and Improving Community Engagement (TICE) report from the Promotions Coordinator to aid in preparation and submission of your application.
+The TICE Flyer (opens in a new window) will provide further information regarding this.

 Forms and Associated Documents:

-Position Classification Standards (DOC, 60 KB) (opens in a new window) - extract from the EA Academic 2014
+Position Classification Standards (opens in a new window) - extract from the Academic Staff Agreement 2017

 Academic Mentors to help with your application